Oneflow-Inc/DLPerf/README.md

 More and more frameworks will be included in the future, such as MindSpore and MegEngine.

-### Evaluated Deep Learning Neural Network models
+### Evaluated Deep Neural Network models

-2 classical deep learning neural network models are tested in this repository, they are:
+2 classical deep neural network models are tested in this repository, they are:

 1. ResNet 50 Version 1.5
 2. BERT base